michel4j/django-crisp-modals/README.md

         $(document).ready(function() {
             $('#modal-target').initModal();
         });
+        window.setupModal = function(element) {
+            // Add any additional setup code here to be executed for each modal }
     </script>

 4. Create forms as follows.
 The main crispy-forms helper is available as `self.body` within the forms.